 Jensen said staff hopes to begin renovations in the coming year.

 In their first look at the renovation plan, commissioners expressed enthusiasm for the project, which they agreed would vastly improve the long-neglected plaza.
 Commissioner Edward Lauing called Jensen's proposal a "great plan" and said the current situation definitely calls for more lighting.
 Commissioner Sunny Dykwel agreed, calling the existing plaza "aesthetically not pleasing" and stressing the importance of removing the "trip hazard" at the plaza.

-The only debate Tuesday evening centered on whether the plan should include more tables or more benches.
+The only debate that occurred was over whether the plan should include more tables or more benches.
 Chair Daria Wash advocated for benches.
 Visitors to Cogswell Plaza, she said, tend to come either alone or in small groups and do not need tables to accommodate them.

-"People who really enjoy that park are sitting on the bench, and a few more benches might make it more attractive at lunch," Walsh said.
+"People who really enjoy that park and sitting on the bench and a few more benches might make it more attractive at lunch," Walsh said.

 Commissioner Jennifer Hetterley disagreed and said she prefers to sit at a table, rather than on a bench, when visiting a park.

 Jensen said staff has been talking to Avenidas about the proposed plans and has the full support of the senior facility.
 The improved plaza, he wrote in the report, "will allow a larger user group to utilize the Plaza, promoting employees and visitors to eat lunch and enjoy the Plaza, and allow a space for members of Avenidas to congregate outside."

 Walsh said she supports having the senior facility involved in the plaza's redesign, but urged staff to consider the needs of all residents.